-This entry applies to unidirectional compact provers only (Brooks SVP and Calibron) Enter the squared coefficient of thermal expansion for the barrel of the compact prover.
+This entry applies to unidirectional compact provers only (except Brooks SVP -see following setting).
+Enter the squared coefficient of thermal expansion for any switch rod components which may affect the water draw volume of the compact prover.
 This Thermal Expansion Coefficient is used to calculate the CTSP factor for the compact prover:

-For US Units: Carbon Steel = 0.0000124; Stainless Steel = 0.0000177, 304 Stainless Steel = 0.0000192, 17-4 Stainless Steel = 0.0000120.
-For Metric Units: Carbon Steel = 0.0000223; Stainless Steel = 0.0000319.
-304 Stainless Steel = 0.0000345, 17-4 Stainless Steel = 0.0000216.
-(Revised 06/04)
+- θ For US Units: Carbon Steel = 0.0000124; Stainless Steel = 0.0000177. - θ For Metric Units: Carbon Steel = 0.0000223; Stainless Steel = 0.0000319.

-{L1} Linear Coefficient of Switch Rod (GI)
+{L1} Coefficient of Invar Rod

-This entry applies to Brooks Compact Provers or Calibron Provers Only.
-These provers use an invar rod to separate the optical detector switches.
-The Brooks compact Prover Switch rod has a coefficient of 0.0000008 per °F (US units) or 0.0000014 per °C (metric units).
-The Calibron Prover Switch Rod has a coefficient of 0.0000062 per °F (US units) or 0.0000116 per °C (metric units).
-(Revised 06/04)
+This entry applies to Brooks Compact Provers only.
+This prover uses an invar rod to separate the optical detector switches.
+The rod has a coefficient of 0.0000008 per °F (US units) or 0.0000014 per °C (metric units).